-Before setting up utilities or applying for a visa, every rental contract in Dubai must be registered through Ejari, the official tenancy registration system of the Dubai Land Department (DLD).
-The process turns a private lease into an official record, protecting both tenant and landlord under RERA (Real Estate Regulatory Agency) rules.
+Before setting up utilities or applying for a visa, every rental contract in Dubai must be registered through Ejari — the official tenancy registration system managed by the Dubai Land Department (DLD).
+The process converts a private lease into a legally recognised government record, protecting both tenant and landlord under RERA (Real Estate Regulatory Agency) rules.

 Ejari registration is a simple but essential step.
-It confirms that your contract is recognized by the government and allows you to connect your DEWA (Dubai Electricity and Water Authority) account, secure your residence visa, and access other key services.
+It confirms your contract is recognised by the government, allowing you to connect your DEWA (Dubai Electricity and Water Authority) account, secure your residence visa, and access other key services.

-Step-by-Step: How to Register Ejari Online in 2025
+How to Register Ejari Online in Dubai (Dubai REST App)

 Step 1: Download the Dubai REST App